Yu-an/yu-an.github.io/_pages/about.md

 news: true
 social: true
 ---
-I'm a third year graduate student in the [Linguistics Department](http://ling.umd.edu/) at the [University of Maryland, College Park](http://www.umd.edu/) where I'm also a [Language Science Fellow](https://languagescience.umd.edu/lsf).
+I'm a fourth year graduate student in the [Linguistics Department](http://ling.umd.edu/) at the [University of Maryland, College Park](http://www.umd.edu/) where I'm also a [Language Science Fellow](https://languagescience.umd.edu/lsf).

-Broadly, I'm interested in the semantics and pragmatics of wh-words, and their acquisition.
+Broadly, I'm interested in the semantics and pragmatics of wh-words (both in questions and as indefinites), and their acquisition.
 I'm advised by [Valentine Hacquard](http://ling.umd.edu/~hacquard/) and [Jeff Lidz](http://ling.umd.edu/~jlidz/).
 See [projects](/projects/) for more.

 When I'm not doing linguistics, I help take care of community cats with [A Cat's Life Rescue](https://www.acatsliferescue.org).